Ultra-light axions and the kinetic Sunyaev-Zel'dovich Effect

 The next decade of cosmological observations will yield nearly cosmic-variance limited measurements of CMB polarization, as well as deep spectroscopic surveys of $\sim 10^{7}$ galaxies that facilitate ever more precise maps of cosmological large-scale structure.
 These measurements will improve our understanding of reionization, cluster thermodynamics, radio point sources, galaxy formation, and fundamental physics \cite{Abazajian:2019eic}.
-Increasingly, cosmological data will be used not only to probe the dark-sector energy budget, but also its particle content.
+Increasingly, cosmological data will be used not only to probe the dark-sector energy budget but also its particle content.

-Ultra-light axions (ULAs) could exist over many decades in mass and are a well-motivated candidate to compose some or all of the dark matter.
+Ultralight axions could exist over many decades in mass and are a well-motivated candidate to compose some or all of the dark matter.
 Going beyond WMAP and \textit{Planck} measurements, much of the sensitivity of upcoming CMB experiments to dark-sector particle physics will be driven by secondary anisotropies, such as gravitational lensing and the kinetic Sunyaev-Zel'dovich effect \cite{Abazajian:2019eic}.

-In this work, we have computed the ULA signature on Ostriker-Vishniac (OV) CMB anisotropies imprinted after reionization, and on the pairwise cluster velocity dispersion (measured using the CMB and cluster surveys), including scale-dependent growth in a self-consistent manner.
+In this work, we have computed the ULA signature on Ostriker-Vishniac CMB anisotropies imprinted after reionization, and on the pairwise cluster velocity dispersion (measured using the CMB and cluster surveys), including scale-dependent growth in a self-consistent manner.
 In future work, we will explore the impact of our analytic results on predictions for kSZ signatures of neutrinos.
 The OV signature of ULAs was found to be detectable if $\eta_{a}\gtrsim 10^{-3}$ at S4 sensitivity levels with fairly simple assumptions.
 Future work will examine the robustness of this signature to degeneracies with a number of reionization-related parameters and realistic subtraction of the primary CMB, as well as other relatively featureless foregrounds.
 Proposed futuristic small-scale efforts like CMB-HD could offer even more promising opportunities to detect this signature \cite{Nguyen:2017zqu,Sehgal:2019ewc}.
 This signature seems competitive with all the LSS probes considered above, but in future efforts, we must carefully consider foregrounds and marginalization over our ignorance of the true model of reionization (which could itself be inhomogeneous) \cite{Alvarez:2020gvl}.